 The County of Orange website states: “Residents enjoy a nearly perfect climate in which parks and beaches provide abundant opportunities for outdoor activities.”
 However, our region is absolutely deprived of the literary arts.

 1888 is actively working to transform the County of Orange into a destination for the literary arts.
-Our goal is to build community, one story at a time, through educational podcasts and collaborative programs.
+Through storytelling, we synergize the creative efforts of individuals to provide essential tools for cultural and civic enrichment—empathy, opportunity, and a collaborative network.

 Board Member, Secretary